 A little while ago, Oxylabs launched an innovative AI-based proxy type into the wild dubbed Next-Gen Residential Proxies.
 It did not take long to premier its first new feature as well!
-Currently in beta, we introduce an ML-based HTML parser – Adaptive Parser.
+We’re introducing an ML-based HTML parser – Adaptive Parser.

 Its current abilities are parsing product pages from any e-commerce website.
 As the name implies, the parser will be able to adapt to any type of HTML code provided from an e-commerce product page.